salarii/peek/README.txt

 cccccc
 dddddd

 There is of special interest to inspect neighborhood of line consisting "f" sign, then following is possible

+example:

 provide your filters:
 f^2